thegauravmahawar/algorithms/src/arrays/README.md

 then it's faster to just do a linear search, as it takes longer to sort than to linear search.
 If we're going to be performing a lot of searches, it is often worth sorting the data first so that we can use binary search for the repeated searches.

+<h3>In-Place Array Operations</h3>

+**In-place** array algorithms operate on the given array to achieve the expected output and don't require extra memory space.

+An important difference for *in-place* vs *not in-place* is that in-place modifies the input Array.
+This means that other functions can no longer access the original data, because it has been overwritten.